ChefPlex/program-reporting-frameworks/README.md

 **Making an investment case:** Work through the Five Questions in the Executive Investment Framework before you write anything.
 If you cannot answer all five clearly, you are not ready to make the ask.

 **Reporting on an approved investment:** See the last section of the Executive Investment Framework on progress reporting.
 The metric that justified the investment is the metric you report against.

+**Running a steering committee:** Use the Steering Committee Deck Structure before you build the slide deck, not after.
+It defines what belongs in the meeting and what does not - which is as important as the format itself.

+**Closing a program:** The Lessons Learned Facilitation Guide gives you the structure for a retrospective that produces real insight.
+Run it before the team disperses.
+The output feeds the close-out report and the next program team.

 ---